Knoxville and Knox County

 University fought for the Confederacy, most of the trustees (the people responsible for operating the school) were loyal Unionists.
 So were most of the people in

 This ended up being very important.
-When the war was over, the federal government reimbursed
+When the war was over, the federal government paid

 After the war, Congress passed a law creating a system of land grant colleges.
 In 1868,

-Tennessee began arguing about where to put its primary land grant college.
-There were two main contenders:
+the Tennessee General Assembly began debating where to put the state's primary land grant college.
+There were two main contenders: Murfreesboro and

 Knoxville.
 The legislature was also dominated by people who had favored the Union cause during the Civil War.
-Under this direction, the state government chose to put its main land grant college in
+Under this leadership, the state government chose to put its main land grant college in

 A few years later, East

 The World's Fair

 World’s fairs are big deals.
 They are put on by an international group called the Bureau of International Expositions, and they take place every year or so in a different city around the world.

 In 1975, civic leaders in Knoxville began working on the idea of getting a world’s fair in their city.
 But a lot of people who thought they were crazy.
 After all, there had never been such an event in the southeast.
 Knoxville didn't seem big enough to host a world's fair.